microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 dotnet run
 ```

 Check that the MCP server is up and running.
-You should be able to consume the server via browser at the URL [http://localhost:47002/](http://localhost:47002/).
+You should be able to consume the server via browser at the URL `http://localhost:47002/`.
 You will see an error inside a JSON message, that's ok.
 It means that you are reaching the MCP server.

 ### Step 3: Configure the dev tunnel

 Now, you need to expose the MCP server with a public URL, so that your Microsoft Copilot Studio agent can consume it from the cloud.
 Since you are running the server locally on your development machine, you need to rely on a reverse proxy tool to expose your `localhost` via a public URL.
 For the sake of simplicity, you can use the dev tunnel tool provided by Microsoft, following these steps:

 - Open a new terminal windows in Visual Studio Code
-- Login with dev tunnel, executing the following command and using the Microsoft 365 credentials available in the Resource tab:
+- Login with dev tunnel, executing the following command and using the Microsoft 365 work or school account:

+**Username: +++@lab.CloudPortalCredential(User1).Username+++**

+**Password: +++@lab.CloudPortalCredential(User1).Password+++**

 ```
 devtunnel user login
 ```

+- If prompted by the login dialog, select "No, this app only"
 - Host your dev tunnel, executing the following commands:

 !!! important